liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-liferay-installation-overview.markdown

 existing application server, please refer to the appropriate documentation and then come back here.
 Once you've started Liferay, come back here.
 To make it easy to configure Liferay, the first thing you see when browsing to your newly installed Liferay bundle is a setup wizard.
-This gives you a convenient way to make an initial Liferay configuration.
+The title of the setup wizard page is Basic Configuration.
+This page provides a convenient way to make an initial Liferay configuration.

 There are three sections of the wizard: the portal, the administrator and the database.
 For the portal, you need to supply the following information: